jcayers20/mkdocs-autoapi/CONTRIBUTING.md

 We greatly appreciate contributions to the project!
 Please read the guidelines below to get started.

+## Issues and Discussions

+If you've found a bug, have a question, or have an idea for a new feature, please first check the [existing issues](https://github.com/jcayers20/mkdocs-autoapi/issues) to see if your issue has already been reported.
+If it hasn't, you can create a new issue by clicking the "New Issue" button on the issues page.
+The sections below provide guidance on what to include in your issue.

+### Bug Reports

+When creating an issue for a bug, please include the following information:
+* A clear and descriptive title starting with "Bug: "
+* A detailed description of the bug
+* Steps to reproduce the bug (preferably with a minimal working example)

+### Feature Requests

+When creating an issue for a feature request, please include the following
+information:
+* A clear and descriptive title starting with "Feature: "
+* A detailed description of the feature

+### Questions

+If you have a question, please feel free to ask it in the [discussions](https://github.com/jcayers20/mkdocs-autoapi/discussions).
+We'll do our best to answer as soon as possible.
+If your question ends up being a bug or feature request, we'll work with you to create an issue for it.

 ## Setting Up a Local Development Environment

 ### Getting a Local Copy of the Project